 \subsection{Transfer functions and observables}

-In the context of single-field inflation, the observables are derived from the fluctuations of the inflaton field and the curvature perturbation, denoted by $\mc{R}$, in the co-moving gauge on hypersurfaces at a constant time~\cite{Bardeen:1980kt,Kodama:1984ziu,Lyth:1984gv,Sasaki:1986hm}.
-In the case of multi-field inflation, this scalar fluctuation is defined as a projection of the multi-field fluctuations onto the tangent direction of the inflation trajectory:
+In single-field inflation, the observables are derived from the fluctuations of the inflaton field and the curvature perturbation, denoted by $\mc{R}$, in the comoving gauge on hypersurfaces of constant time~\cite{Bardeen:1980kt,Kodama:1984ziu,Lyth:1984gv,Sasaki:1986hm}.
+In multi-field inflation, this scalar fluctuation is defined as the projection of the multi-field perturbations onto the tangent direction of the inflationary trajectory: